FabioBatSilva/doctrine2/docs/en/reference/second-level-cache.rst

 Cache Log
 ~~~~~~~~~
-By providing a cache logger you should be able to get information about all cache operations such as hits, miss put.
+By providing a cache logger you should be able to get information about all cache operations such as hits, misses and puts.

 ``\Doctrine\ORM\Cache\Logging\StatisticsCacheLogger`` is a built-in implementation that provides basic statistics.